- About the City of Alexandria

 Organizations that may be otherwise exempt from business personal property tax will pay the tax on any property used for or generating unrelated business income.
 Unrelated business income generally includes any income other than gifts, contributions, and membership dues that must be reported to the IRS using one of the annual returns listed in Step 5 of the filing procedures section of this page.

 Commercial property is assessed at 100 percent of the estimated fair market value as of January 1 of each year.
-For information on real estate assessment procedures, the Board of Equalization and Assessment Review, and the appeals process, please visit the Department of Real Estate Assessments.
+For information on real estate assessment procedures, the Board of Equalization and Assessment Review, and the appeals process, please visit the Office of Real Estate Assessments.
 Real estate taxes are calculated by multiplying the property's assessed value by the real estate tax rate.
 Real estate taxes are billed and payable in two installments.
 The first tax bill is mailed in May and is due by June 15.
 The second tax bill is mailed in October and is due by November 15.

 Most non-profits must pay real estate taxes even if they are exempt from paying other local, state, or federal taxes.
 In order for a nonprofit's property to be exempt from real estate taxes, the non-profit must be exempted by classification or designation as defined in Virginia Code Section 58.1 Chapter 36.
 Some examples of property exempted by classification are libraries and educational institutions, any church or religious body, nonprofit private or public cemeteries, and property owned by the Commonwealth or any political subdivision.
 Properties exempted by designation are those specifically named in Virginia Code Section 58.1 Chapter 36.